Jaswanth0401/Portfolio-Website/README.md

 # Portfolio app

-This is a Portfolio app developed during the course period.
+This is a Portfolio app developed using React during the course period.

 Thank You!